Rochford Productions in Association with Radio Mansfield Presents: Sunday Radio Theatre

 You may have heard of old weekly radio shows like "Prairie Home Companion" with Garrison Keillor.
 This was a weekly radio variety show that aired live from 1974 to 2016 on Saturdays from the Fitzgerald Theater in Saint Paul, Minnesota.

-The show was known for its musical guests, especially folk and traditional musicians, radio drama, and relaxed humor.
+The show was known for its musical guests, especially folk and traditional musicians, radio drama, and relaxed humour.
 Keillor's wry storytelling segment, "News from Lake Wobegon," was the show's best-known feature during his long tenure.

 The Goon Show